shahrishabh7/shahrishabh7.github.io/_pages/about.md

 I’m a software engineer and entrepreneur with bias for action.

-I most recently worked as a Software Engineer on the New Products Team at Roku to build our RokuOS continuous integration infrastructure for third-party TVs.

-I’ve contributed as a back-end and full-stack engineer at Roku, HubSpot, and Texas Instruments in the past 3 years.
+I most recently worked on the New Products Team at Roku to build our RokuOS continuous integration infrastructure for third-party TVs.
+I’ve also contributed as a back-end and full-stack engineer at HubSpot and Texas Instruments in the past 3 years.

 I am also passionate about investing in real estate.
 I co-own and operate a [short-term rental](/real-estate/real-estate-1/) in Panama City Beach, Florida fully remotely.